paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 George Bush.

 #### Ex.
 Ord.
 No. 12829.
 National Industrial Security Program
 Ex.
 Ord.
 No. 12829, Jan.
 6, 1993, 58 F.R.
 3479, as amended by Ex.
 Ord.
 No. 12885, Dec.
 14, 1993, 58 F.R.
-65863, provided:
+65863; Ex.
+Ord.
+No. 13691, § 6, Feb.
+13, 2015, 80 F.R.
+9351, provided:

 This order establishes a National Industrial Security Program to safeguard Federal Government classified information that is released to contractors, licensees, and grantees of the United States Government.
 To promote our national interests, the United States Government issues contracts, licenses, and grants to nongovernment organizations.
 When these arrangements require access to classified information, the national security requires that this information be safeguarded in a manner equivalent to its protection within the executive branch of Government.
 The national security also requires that our industrial security program promote the economic and technological interests of the United States.
 Redundant, overlapping, or unnecessary requirements impede those interests.
 Therefore, the National Industrial Security Program shall serve as a single, integrated, cohesive industrial security program to protect classified information and to preserve our Nation’s economic and technological interests.

 Therefore, by the authority vested in me as President by the Constitution and the laws of the United States of America, including the Atomic Energy Act of 1954, as amended ([42 U.S.C.
 2011–228](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011–228&num=0&edition=prelim)6) [[42 U.S.C.
 2011](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) et seq.], the National Security Act of 1947, as amended (codified as amended in scattered sections of the United States Code) [[50 U.S.C.
-3001](./chapter-044-national-security.md#section-3001) et seq.], and the Federal Advisory Committee Act, as amended (5 U.S.C.
+3001](./chapter-044-national-security.md#section-3001) et seq.], the Intelligence Reform and Terrorism Prevention Act of 2004 [Pub.
+L. 108–458, see Tables for classification], and the Federal Advisory Committee Act, as amended (5 U.S.C.
 App.
 2) [5 U.S.C.
 App.], it is hereby ordered as follows:

 #### PART 1.
 ESTABLISHMENT AND POLICY
 Section 101.
 Establishment. (a) There is established a National Industrial Security Program.
 The purpose of this program is to safeguard classified information that may be released or has been released to current, prospective, or former contractors, licensees, or grantees of United States agencies.
 For the purposes of this order, the terms “contractor, licensee, or grantee” means current, prospective, or former contractors, licensees, or grantees of United States agencies.
 The National Industrial Security Program shall be applicable to all executive branch departments and agencies.

-(b) The National Industrial Security Program shall provide for the protection of information classified pursuant to Executive Order No. 12356 of April 2, 1982 [formerly set out above], or its successor, and the Atomic Energy Act of 1954, as amended [[42 U.S.C.
-2011](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) et seq.].
+(b) The National Industrial Security Program shall provide for the protection of information classified pursuant to Executive Order 13526 of December 29, 2009 [set out below], or any predecessor or successor order, and the Atomic Energy Act of 1954, as amended ([42 U.S.C.
+2011](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) et seq.).

 (c) For the purposes of this order, the term “contractor” does not include individuals engaged under personal services contracts.

 Sec.
 102. Policy Direction. (a) The National Security Council shall provide overall policy direction for the National Industrial Security Program.

-(b) The Director of the Information Security Oversight Office, established under Executive Order No. 12356 of April 2, 1982 [formerly set out above], shall be responsible for implementing and monitoring the National Industrial Security Program and shall:
+(b) In consultation with the National Security Advisor, the Director of the Information Security Oversight Office, in accordance with Executive Order 13526 of December 29, 2009, shall be responsible for implementing and monitoring the National Industrial Security Program and shall:

 (1) develop, in consultation with the agencies, and promulgate subject to the approval of the National Security Council, directives for the implementation of this order, which shall be binding on the agencies;